-Do you have a 2018 calendar yet?
-Mark these special dates for upcoming history fun!
+Mark these special dates for history fun in 2018!

 If you listen to Wisconsin Public Radio, you might have heard Ben Clark in late March.
 WPR used part of Ben’s interview during their Wisconsin Life segment.
 He told about Employers Mutual Insurance and the role that company played in workplace safety, including the use of an audiometer to test hearing in places where workers were exposed to loud noise.